-A T1 line is a communications transmission service that provides symmetrical bandwidth via 2 twisted copper wires.
+A #T1 line is a communications transmission service that provides symmetrical bandwidth via 2 twisted copper wires.
 Businesses have long relied on telephone companies for this age-old service, which was originally developed for the Bell System.
 While standard telephone lines can only transfer voice and data at 56 kbps using a modem, a T1 line, can transmit data at a speed of 1.544 Mbps.
-T1 service can be appropriate for high-speed data transmission, Internet access, voice, and video conferencing, depending on their type and configuration.
+T1 service for small business can be appropriate for high-speed data transmission, Internet access, voice, and video conferencing, depending on their type and configuration.

 A T1 can be provided as a channelized or unchannelized service.
 In a channelized T1, the bandwidth is divided into 24 channels, with each channel having a capacity of 64 Kbps.
 23 of these channels can be used to support 23 simultaneous voice calls.
 The 24th channel is used for signaling information such as caller ID.